Lee has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and the lore.

 It's isn't clearly stated what happened to Halliserre, Andraste's half-sister, but it's heavily implied that Halliserre became an abomination, couldn't handle it, and died.
 Andraste's mother was an alchemist who wanted to preserve the Old Gods.
 She was not married to Andraste's father but was his magical advisor.
-I wouldn't be surprised if she hadn't attempted to place and Old God's soul in her Halliserre.
+I wouldn't be surprised if she hadn't attempted to place an Old God's soul in her daughter, Halliserre.

 This sounds very much like the dynamic between the Warden and Morrigan.
 Morrigan is even straight up called the Warden's "advisor" by Wynne during the confrontation in the Circle.
-And of course, Morrigan cares about preserving the souls of the Old Gods, even to have Kieran, a child hosting a dragon soul.
+And of course, Morrigan cares about preserving the souls of the Old Gods, enough to have Kieran, a child hosting a dragon soul.

-Given all this, it sounds very much as Morrigan could be a descendant of Andraste's bloodline, a bloodline of witches who have been created Old God Baby's for centuries.
+Given all this, it sounds very much as if Morrigan could be a descendant of Andraste's bloodline, a bloodline of witches who have been created Old God Baby's for centuries.
 Perhaps Halliserre was a failed first attempt to capture the soul of an Old God while Andraste herself was a success.
 (It would explain why Andraste, like Kieran, heard voices.)

 And for some reason, BioWare gave Meredith a story very much like Andraste's.
 Like Andraste, Meredith witnesses the brutal death of her sister and it unhinges her.